Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoid algebras on algebras

-As a corollary to the previous proposition, we obtain that groupoid actions on domains factor through group actions; cf. similar results for inner faithful Hopf actions on various domains factoring through actions of groups \cite{EW1, CEW1, CEW2, EW2, EW3}.
+As a corollary to the previous proposition, we obtain that groupoid actions on domains factor through group actions (see similar results for inner faithful Hopf actions on various domains factoring through actions of groups \cite{EW1, CEW1, CEW2, EW2, EW3}).

-\begin{corollary} Suppose that $\GG$ is a finite groupoid and $A$ is a domain such that $A$ is an inner faithful $\kk \GG$-module algebra.
+\begin{corollary} Suppose that $\GG$ is an $X$-groupoid and $A$ is a domain such that $A$ is an inner faithful $\kk \GG$-module algebra.
 Then $\GG$ is a disjoint union of groups, and at most one of the groups is nontrivial. \end{corollary}